-You can claim a deduction for that part of the debits tax charged on any outgoing from your account where the outgoing can be claimed as an allowable deduction - for example, work-related expenses.
+You can claim that part of debits tax charged on a payment from your account if the payment was for a deductible work-related expense.

 Union fees and subscriptions to associations

 You can claim a deduction for union fees and subscriptions to trade, business or professional associations.
 You can only claim payments of levies to a strike fund where the fund is used solely to maintain or improve the contributors' pay.
 Your payment summary may show fees or subscriptions paid by you.